 3. Powerbank – Don’t run out of power

 If you are carrying a Smartphone, it is always recommended to carry a fully charged power bank just in case the need arises.
-Phone battery can drain pretty quickly especially when making videos and taking a lot of pictures.
-So, a phone Powerbank will always be helpful in capturing more on your trek or hike.
+Phone batteries can drain pretty quickly, especially when making videos and taking a lot of pictures.
+So, a phone Powerbank will always help capture more on your trek or hike.

 4. Sunglasses – Save those eyes

-Sunglasses are very helpful to block the sun rays and protect your precious eyes.
-This is especially true when you are hiking or trekking in the snow where the reflection just sores your eyes.
-You may get snowblind in abundance of snow from the reflecting sunrays from snow.
+You may get snowblind in abundance of snow from the reflecting sun rays from the snow.
 At times, the irritation or burns from the snow gets quick painful in the nights making it hard to sleep or open eyes.

 Hence, for all snow hikes or treks, it is mandatory to have Sunglasses on to protect your eyes on a sunny day in the snow.
-Otherwise, you can pick them as optional item.
+Otherwise, you can pick them optional items.

 5. GPS or SmartWatch or Fitness Tracker – Track your Hike or Trek

-If you are a gadget freak or fitness freak who keeps a track of your fitness, you may opt to carry some GPS enable Smartwatch such as Apple iWatch Series 2 or Apple iWatch Series 3.
+If you are a gadget freak or fitness freak who keeps track of your fitness, you may opt to carry some GPS enable Smartwatch such as Apple iWatch Series 3 or Apple iWatch Series 4.
 You may opt to carry a dedicated trekking GPS device with yourself for recording the trek trail.
-In case, you are interested to keep a check on your health and fitness, you may get ones of those Fitbits and carry them on your hike or trek.
-I have a Fitbit Charge 2 and I just love it for my hikes, trek, gym and daily routines.